Regrow Thinning Hair: Expert-Approved Tips

 Finasteride (Propecia)

-- Side note: Requires a doctor’s prescription.
+- Note: Requires a doctor’s prescription.

 2. DHT-Blocking Shampoos

-- Ketoconazole (1–2%): Reduces scalp inflammation (e.g., Nizoral).
+- Ketoconazole (1–2%) – Reduces scalp inflammation.

-- Pumpkin Seed Oil: Strengthens hair follicles.
+- Pumpkin Seed Oil – Strengthens follicles.

-Pura D’or Anti-Thinning Shampoo.
+Best Pick: Pura D’or Anti-Thinning Shampoo

 3. Nutrition for Hair Regrowth

-Essential Nutrients
+Essential Nutrients:

-- Protein (Eggs, chicken): Builds keratin.
+- Protein (eggs, chicken): Builds hair keratin.

-- Biotin (Nuts, salmon): Strengthens strands.
+- Biotin (nuts, salmon): Strengthens hair if you are deficient.

-- Iron/Zinc (Spinach, oysters): Prevents shedding.
+- Iron & Zinc (spinach, oysters): Prevents shedding.

 4. Scalp Stimulation Techniques